vmaleze/aws-sa-associate/4 - Databases.md

 ### Aurora

+* Max size of the DB is 64 TB
-* Data is mirrored in six copies in 3 AZ by default.
+* Data is mirrored in six DC in 3 AZ by default.
 * Read replicas can be promoted as a master
 * Master and replicas share the storage thanks to data mirroring
 * You don't have multi AZ or Read replicas.
 Only Aurora Replica